iTwin/itwinjs-core/docs/bis/guide/physical-perspective/physical-hierarchy-organization.md

 ## Introduction

 Each `Subject` in a BIS Repository can have one `PhysicalPartition` child Element, under which the `PhysicalModel`s pertaining to the `Subject` will be organized using mechanisms described in [Model Hierarchy](information-hierarchy.md).
 The Model Hierarchy is constrained by [Modeling Perspective](information-hierarchy.md#InformationPartitionElements), but within the Physical Perspective, it is desirable to further organize Models according to Sites, Facilities, Systems, and Components to make the hierarchy of Models understandable by software and users.
-This section describes “Model Affinity” (a way of specifying “constraints” on the `ModelContainsElements` relationship) and the best-practice for using them to organize the Physical Model Hierarchy.

 &nbsp;
 ![Top of the PhysicalModel Hierarchy](../media/physical-hierarchy-organization-top-of-the-world.png)